Ineichen-Group/Preclinical_DrugDisease_Translation_Pipeline/README.md

 ### NER-based extraction
 See above NER section for details on the NER-based extraction of conditions and interventions from the full text.

 **Postprocessing**
 - [./08_IE_full_text/clean_ner_predictions.py](./08_IE_full_text/clean_ner_predictions.py)
   Cleans and processes the NER predictions, including abbreviation expansion and unique entity extraction.
 - [./08_IE_full_text/convert_animal_nr_to_numeric.py](./08_IE_full_text/convert_animal_nr_to_numeric.py)
   Converts animal number predictions from text to numeric format.

+#### Animal Number Extraction
+After the NER-based extraction, we ensure that the number extracted likely refers to the number of animals used in the study.
+For that we find the mention of the number extracted in the methods section, and check if it is in the context of "animals" or a specific species.
+This is done in the script [08_IE_full_text/clean_animal_nr.py](08_IE_full_text/clean_animal_nr.py).
+Only the NER outputs matching this criteria are kept for further processing.

+In a second step, the valid animal number predictions are processed to convert them from text to numeric format.
+This is done in the script [08_IE_full_text/convert_animal_nr_to_numeric.py](08_IE_full_text/convert_animal_nr_to_numeric.py).

 ### Document-Level Aggregation Script